Theoretical Foundations of Conformal Prediction: Localized conformal prediction

 while the set defined in~\eqref{eqn:baseLCP} instead contains $y$ whenever

-In other words, the localized conformal prediction method defined in Algorithm~\ref{alg:lcp} is \emph{exactly the same} as the intuitive approach outlined in~\eqref{eqn:baseLCP}, except with a data-dependent quantile threshold $\tilde{q}^y$ replacing the usual threshold $1-\alpha$.
+Thus, the localized conformal prediction method defined in Algorithm~\ref{alg:lcp} is \emph{exactly the same} as the intuitive approach outlined in~\eqref{eqn:baseLCP}, except with a data-dependent value $\tilde{q}^y$ replacing the usual threshold $1-\alpha$.
 In other words, the localized conformal prediction method can essentially be interpreted as running the intuitive weighted conformal method suggested in~\eqref{eqn:baseLCP}, but with a modified value of $\alpha$ (which varies with $y$).

-This modification is needed in order to ensure valid marginal coverage for localized conformal prediction---in particular, the following result verifies that this method is a special case of full conformal prediction: \begin{proposition} The prediction set defined in Algorithm~\ref{alg:lcp} is equivalent to the full conformal prediction set, when full conformal is run with the score function
+This modification is needed in order to ensure valid marginal coverage for localized conformal prediction---and in particular, the following result verifies that this method is a special case of full conformal prediction: \begin{proposition}[Relating localized conformal prediction to full conformal] The prediction set defined in Algorithm~\ref{alg:lcp} is equivalent to the full conformal prediction set, when full conformal is run with the score function

-for any $(x,y)$ and any dataset $\cD = ((x_1,y_1),\dots,(x_m,y_m))$. \end{proposition} This result follows directly from the construction of Algorithm~\ref{alg:lcp}, and we do not give a formal proof here.
-Note that the function $\tilde{s}((x,y);\cD)$ is symmetric in $\cD$, by construction (as long as the original score function $s((x,y);\cD)$ is itself symmetric in $\cD$).
-Consequently, by Theorem~\ref{thm:full-conformal}, marginal coverage must hold for localized conformal prediction as long as we assume that the data is exchangeable.
+for any $(x,y)$ and any dataset $\cD = ((x_1,y_1),\dots,(x_m,y_m))$. \end{proposition} This result follows directly from the construction of Algorithm~\ref{alg:lcp}.
+Note that the function $\tilde{s}((x,y);\cD)$ is symmetric in $\cD$ as long as the original score function $s((x,y);\cD)$ is itself symmetric in $\cD$.
+Consequently, by Theorem~\ref{thm:full-conformal}, marginal coverage must hold for localized conformal prediction as long as we assume that the data is exchangeable: \begin{corollary}[Marginal coverage of localized conformal prediction] Suppose that $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are exchangeable and that $s$ is a symmetric score function.
+Then the prediction set $\cC(X_{n+1})$ defined in Algorithm~\ref{alg:lcp} satisfies the marginal coverage guarantee,